 - Essay writing skills, including the use of a range of literary and editorial conventions.

-- Knowledge of some of the key works in the literary tradition of Ireland and Scotland in the period 1100-1400.
+- Evaluate some of the key works in the literary traditions of Ireland & Scotland in the period c.1100-1600.

-- A knowledge of the continental influences on literary production.
+- Identify the political, historical and continental influences which affected literary production.